 Safety additions to consider

-If you are going on a longer trip, or plan on hiking in rough terrain, you may want to consider some additional safety items to bring along in case of an emergency:
+If you are going on a more extended trip or plan on hiking in rough terrain, you may want to consider some additional safety items to bring along in case of an emergency:

 - Emergency locator beacon